zitan10/hvcc-upgrade/README.md

-# This is my updated version of the open source tool Heavy Compiler Collection (hvcc)
+# This is my updated version of the open source tool Heavy Compiler Collection (hvcc) used to convert Pure Data files into WWISE audio plugins for Unreal/Unity Game Engines

 Original tool: https://github.com/enzienaudio/hvcc